How we handle your homeowners or condominium association in Northern Virginia

 We require that the renter abide by all community and association covenants.
-To assist us in this endeavor, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.
+To assist us in this duty, we ask that you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
-Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to hand over your old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
+Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference